With Draft2Digital Universal Book Links, readers can buy your ebook from their preferred bookstore.

 Even if you are not publishing on Draft2Digital, you can set up Universal Book Links by registering for a free account on Books2Read.

 Another great feature is that you can add affiliate links.

-If you publish on Draft2Digital, many of your stores will already be set and you will only probably need to add your Amazon links.
+If you publish on Draft2Digital, many of your stores will already be on the list, and you will only probably need to add your Amazon link.

 To find out more, read the Universal Book Links User Guide.

 Related Reading: Draft2Digital vs Smashwords Review – One Clear Winner